-“Slow Watch For Children” signs may only be ordered through the RM Office and is at the cost of the ratepayer; consultation with the Division Councillor may be required to determine placement and location with already-present regulatory signage.
+“Slow Watch For Children” signs may only be ordered through the RM Office and is at the cost of the ratepayer; consultation with the Division Councilor may be required to determine placement and location with already-present regulatory signage.
 Please contact the RM Office for the current cost and to discuss.

-The RM has three tree-planters available for use by ratepayers at no-charge.
-Please contact the RM Shop at (306)245-3336 and leave a message if wishing to book it for a certain time.
+Please contact the RM office at (306)245-3256 to book it for a certain time.

 Custom Work which includes grading, mowing or conducting snow removal on private lanes is available to ratepayers only when an agreement form has been completed and submitted prior by the landowner affected, at the rates set by Council each year.

 Work will only be conducted when the equipment and operators are in the area.

 Any unpaid custom work invoices will be added to the property taxes on December 31st.

 Please contact the Councilor for your Division to request any custom work – no custom work will be conducted until receipt of the signed form.